 The Copy And Paste Ads system of course!

-Yep – you get paid to promote the system you just bought.
+Yep – you get paid to recruit others into the system you just bought.

 How Copy And Paste Ads Really Works